 How can I earn Qantas Points from insurance?

-There are currently four main Qantas Insurance products where you can directly earn Qantas Points:
+There are currently five main Qantas Insurance products where you can directly earn Qantas Points:

 In addition, you can earn Qantas Points by using the Qantas Wellbeing App, which is fully functional when holding some of the insurances above.